 Benchmark SEO Performance

-Before the redesign, it is critical to benchmark site performance to establish whether the changes implemented cause a drop in rankings and traffic or if it is an unrelated issue like a search engine algorithm change or getting hacked.
+Before the redesign, it is critical to benchmark site performance to establish whether the changes implemented to cause a drop in rankings and traffic or if it is an unrelated issue like a search engine algorithm change or getting hacked.

 A comprehensive SEO audit is the best way to benchmark site performance.
 ADA Site Compliance can help evaluate the site’s performance across SEO indicators.
 Those of most importance are:

 - Bounce rates

 The audit links with integrating SEO into the website redesign.
 SEO should be part of the website redesign process from the start.
 Taking stock of all content assets and the search performance of each should be done before anything else.

 It is much simpler to bake SEO into a new website than remediating issues afterward.
 By the time you realize a live revamped website has hundreds of broken links and fixes them, your rankings have likely suffered.
 You can avoid the damage with an SEO audit of the website before it goes live.

 Preservation Rather than Improvement

 A redesign is an excellent time to maintain search success and the optimal time to understand existing SEO weaknesses and tackle them.
 It only makes sense to reach as many users as possible through a solid organic search strategy.
 Areas that may require optimization include